-Septicemia is the clinical name for blood poisoning.
+Septicemia is the clinical name for blood poisoning by bacteria.
 Septicemia that progresses to septic shock has a death rate as high as 50 percent, depending on the type of organism involved.
-Septicemia is a medical emergency and requires urgent medical treatment.
+Septicemia is a medical emergency and needs urgent medical treatment.

 Some bacteria that cause meningitis can also cause septicemia, particularly the meningococcal form.
-When meningococcus invades the body, it enters from the throat, gets into the bloodstream, and travels through the blood to the meninges.
+When meningococcus invades the body, it enters from the throat.
+It then gets into the bloodstream, and travels through the blood to the meninges.

-In some cases, the bacteria multiply uncontrollably in the bloodstream, which results in septicemia, before the bacteria can infect the meninges.
+In some cases, the bacteria multiply uncontrollably in the bloodstream.
+This results in septicemia, before the bacteria can infect the meninges.

-In other cases, infection in the bloodstream and in the meninges develops at the same time, and these patients develop both septicemia and meningitis.
+In other cases, infection in the bloodstream and in the meninges develops at the same time.
+These patients develop both septicemia and meningitis.

-In a minority of cases, the body can stop the bacteria multiplying in the bloodstream, but not in the meninges, and these patients develop meningitis.
+In a minority of cases, the body can stop the bacteria multiplying in the bloodstream, but not in the meninges.
+These patients develop meningitis.

 What are the symptoms of septicemia?

 The following are the most common symptoms of septicemia.
-However, each individual may experience symptoms differently.
+However, each person may experience symptoms differently.

 Septicemia develops very quickly.
 The patient rapidly becomes very ill, and may: